jameswilson/jira-worklog-import/Readme.md

 Usage:

-* Make sure the csv file contains the following fields:
+* Make sure the json file contains the following fields:
   * Date
   * Jira issue key
   * Description of the worklog
   * Time spent

 * Adjust column numbers manually in script.

 * Do a test run, make sure TESTING = true in the script.